 - The patient has chosen to opt-out of the registry

 - The patient presents with a secondary lung cancer (metastases to the lung from another primary site)

-- Participants are sent a Participant Invitation Letter and Participant Information Book.
+- Participants are sent a Participant Invitation Letter and Participant Information Booklet.
 Participants or their proxy have two weeks from the date on the Participant Invitation Letter to opt-out before any of their health information may be collected.

-- Participants can opt-out at any time and request their data be removed from the registry.
+- Participants can opt-out at any time and request their data be removed from the Registry.

 What are Clinical Quality Registries?